 The following summarizes the material employment terms we have with our named executive officers.
+We do not have written employment agreements with our named executive officers.

 Arty Straehla.
-In February 2016, we entered into an oral employment agreement with Arty Straehla, our Chief Executive Officer, providing for an annual base salary of \$400,000, subject to increases from time to time by the board of directors or the compensation committee.
+In February 2016, we entered into an oral employment agreement with Arty Straehla, our Chief Executive Officer, providing for an initial annual base salary of \$400,000, subject to increases from time to time by the board of directors or the compensation committee.
 Upon completion of our IPO in October 2016, Mr. Straehla's annual base salary was increased to \$600,000 and he received an award of 250,000 restricted stock units that vests in three substantially equal annual installments beginning on the first anniversary of the grant.
-Subject to Mr. Straehla's achievement of certain performance goals to be determined by the board of directors or the compensation committee, Mr. Straehla will be eligible to receive bonuses.
+Subject to Mr. Straehla's achievement of certain performance goals determined by the board of directors or the compensation committee, Mr. Straehla is eligible to receive bonuses.
 Mr. Straehla is entitled to participate in any life and medical insurance plans and other similar plans that we establish from time to time for our executive employees.
 Mr. Straehla's employment with us is terminable by either party.

 Mark Layton.
 In September 2014, we entered into an oral employment agreement with Mark Layton, our Chief Financial Officer, providing for an initial annual base salary of \$225,000.
 As a result of industry conditions, Mr. Layton's annual base salary was reduced to \$202,500 in September 2015.
-Upon completion of our IPO in October 2016, Mr. Layton's annual base salary was increased to \$300,000.
-Subject to Mr. Layton's achievement of certain performance goals to be determined by the board of directors or the compensation committee, Mr. Layton will be eligible to receive a target annual bonus of 75% of his annual base salary, which bonus could exceed such target in the discretion of the board of directors.
+Upon completion of our IPO in October 2016, Mr. Layton's annual base salary was increased to \$300,000 and he received an award of 15,000 restricted stock units that vests in four equal annual installments beginning on the first anniversary of the grant.
+Subject to Mr. Layton's achievement of certain performance goals to be determined by the board of directors or the compensation committee, Mr. Layton is eligible to receive bonuses.
 In February 2017, Mr. Layton received a cash bonus of \$200,000 and an equity incentive award of 40,000 restricted stock units that vests in three substantially equal installments beginning on the first anniversary of the grant.
 Mr. Layton is entitled to participate in any life and medical insurance plans and other similar plans that we establish from time to time for our executive employees.
 Mr. Layton's employment with us is terminable by either party.